vwong/marko-noscript-bug/README.md

 is a workaround for the moment as demonstrated by `<named-body-content-workaround>`.

-The problem appears specific to named body contents.
-The unnamed version `<unnamed-body-content>` seems to work correctly.
+The problem appears not to be specific to named body contents.
+The unnamed version `<unnamed-body-content>` is also broken with the same workaround in `<unnamed-body-content-workaround>`.